lenuswalker/PowerManagement-PS/README.md

 # PowerShell Power Management Script

-A little PowerShell script to help manage activities to happen when changing power sources on laptops.
+A little PowerShell script to help manage activities that happen when changing power sources on laptops.
 It can start and end apps and adjust screen brightness.

 **Links to helpful resources:**
 - [Audio Device Cmdlets](https://github.com/frgnca/AudioDeviceCmdlets) - Tool to switch and manage audio devices